flexiondotorg/flexiondotorg.github.io/content/posts/20210618-creating-production-ready-containers-advanced-techniques/index.md

 ### Pros: Dev and Prod images can be built separately

 When combined with [Docker Compose](https://docs.docker.com/compose/), this approach gives developers a flexible development environment while reducing bloat in the production images.
-You can simply use your initial image for dev/test and the final version for productions.
+You can simply use your initial image for dev/test and the final version for production.
 Multi-stage builds work especially well for Go containers, significantly reducing image size, but also work well for static Node.js and React-type applications.

 ### Cons: Added complexity; use-case specific